saqibx/Triviela/README.md

 Apps like this run on a paid data feed.
 The one Triviela uses, API-Football, costs about $19 a month.
 The obvious way to build on it is to make every user sign up for their own key and pay.
-We didn't want to do that.
+I didn't want to do that.
 Asking someone to create an account and enter a card just to glance at a score is a bad first experience, and most people would simply close the app instead.

-So we built it the other way around.
-We run one backend that holds a single API-Football subscription.
+So I built it the other way around.
+I run one backend that holds a single API-Football subscription.
 It fetches the live data once and streams it out to every copy of the app over a live connection.
 One subscription covers everyone.
 You install Triviela and it works straight
 away: no signup, no key, nothing to pay.